argoproj/argo-cd/docs/operator-manual/dynamic-cluster-distribution.md

 algorithm is re-run to ensure that the clusters are distributed according to the algorithm.
 If the algorithm is well-balanced, like round-robin, then the shards will be well-balanced.

-The dynamic cluster distribution feature also eliminates the problem of restarting the application controller when the number of shards is adjusted.
 Previously, the shard count was set via the `ARGOCD_CONTROLLER_REPLICAS` environment variable.
 Changing the environment variable forced a restart of all application controller pods.
 Now, the shard count is set via the `replicas` field, which does not require a restart of the application controller pods.

 ## Enabling Dynamic Distribution of Clusters